Roofdier-class frigate: Design

 The designs of Roofdier-class frigates were mostly the same as the Patrol Craft Escorts (PCE) built during the Second World War, some changes based on the experiences that had been gained during Second World War.
 At this time the PCEs protected the Allied ships, mostly merchant ships, against attacks by enemy submarines.
 They were specifically made for this and as a result were quite successful against the continuous German U-boat attacks.
 The successes of their design were that they had good seaworthiness, which was important since the ships had to be able to travel along the entire voyage of convoys.
 Furthermore, they were relatively small with a length of 56 m and a width of 10 m.
 Besides that, they had a good speed to keep up with convoys and deal with submarines.
 At a cruising speed of 10 kn, the very large fuel tanks guaranteed an interrupted activity of 9,000 nmi, or three weeks endurance, which was a big plus for an all-round escort.
 The two diesel engines, which together delivered 1,600 hp, turned out to be extremely reliable.

+Sensors and processing systems

+The Roofdier class frigates were equipped with a Decca 1229 radar and a Kelvin Hughes navigation set.
+Furthermore, they mounted a QCU-2 sonar.

+Accommodation

 When it came to accommodation, the ships had two large sleeping areas of about 30 beds each in the bow for the sailors and corporals.
 However, the washbasins, toilets and showers for them were in the back of the ship.
 The men who slept in the front sleeping quarters had to go back through the second bedroom and the cafeteria for the toilets and washbasins.
 The showers were not allowed to be used because the ship could not bring enough drinking water.
 For the 60 men there were 6 stainless steel sinks.